Trekking in Nepal during winter months of December, January and February

 - There could be very windy conditions in the higher elevations, be prepared.

-- Despite having mentioned there is less snowfall in December and January these days, you might encounter rainfall in the lower elevation or snow – after all mountain weather can change without much warning.
+- Despite mentioning less snowfall in December and January, you might encounter rainfall in the lower elevation or snow.
+After all, mountain weather can change without much warning.
+Update: Winter of 2018/2019 The Nepal Himalayas experienced good rain and snowfall in December, January, and February as they used to 20 years ago.

 We recently did a trek to Gokyo Lakes and Everest Base camp trek in December 2017